runwayml/p5js/README.md

 * [Image Translation with CycleGAN](CycleGAN/CycleGAN_Websockets/) by [maybay21](https://github.com/maybay21) 🎉

 ## Contributing

 This is still a work in progress.
-Contributions are welcomed!
+Contributions welcome!